bharatprakash/vae-dynamics-model/README.md

 # Variational auto-encoder for learning dynamics model

 This VAE network can predict the next states of the environment given the current state and action.
+Tested on ai safety grid world environments by DeepMind.
+I have written a gym wrapper for the same here [Gym AI Safety Gridworlds](https://github.com/bharatprakash/ai-safety-gridworlds)

 ## Results